Harriet Island Regional Park Area

 Make use of the Hidden Falls boat launch and explore the river on your own skiff.
 Spend the day on the water fishing or just cruise around, you’ll enjoy the gorgeous scenery either way.

-Paddle Share is expanding to Saint Paul later this summer.
-The National Park Service-led kayak-rental service has been operating out of Minneapolis for a year and offers three-hour kayak rentals for one-person ($25) or tandem ($40).
-The Saint Paul route will start at Hidden Falls and end at Harriet Island.
+The National Park Service-led kayak-rental service offers three-hour kayak rentals for one-person ($25) or tandem ($40).
+The Paddle Share Saint Paul route starts at Hidden Falls and ends at Harriet Island.

 Fort Snelling State Park